- Scrolling to About the Community Grants Program

 Quick response grants

 The quick response grants are for small amounts up to $2,000 and will be quickly assessed.
-Grants are provided throughout the financial year, with an anticipated notification time of 14 business days from receipt of application.
+Grants are available throughout the financial year.
+The activity must commence at least 28 days after the application date, and applicants will be notified of the outcome within 14 business days of submission.

 Grants will be provided to eligible individuals, community groups and organisations for activities that fit within one of the grant streams which can be found above.
 Please view each grant stream fact sheet to see specific eligibility criteria.